hsiang20/FundGen/README.md

 # FundGen:  DSL for Investment Portfolio Generation
 People like to invest in the stock markets, but most of us lack the time and tools to conduct meaningful quantitative research.
-Can we make quant research accessible to everyone so we can even do research from home by ourselves?
+Can we make quantitative research accessible to everyone so we can even do research from home by ourselves?
 FundGen helps people without financial background to do generate profitable portfolio.
 If you want to:
 * invest according to historical data
 * do backtesting and find best strategy
-* do research automatically because you don't have finance background
+* do research automatically because you don't have financial background
 * be cool
 FundGen is for you!